ukiwsz27/ethstaker/staking-glossary.md

 - 9 validators per epoch requires 589824 active validators which translates to 2025 validators per day.
 - 10 validators per epoch requires 655360 active validators which translates to 2200 validators per day.
 - Amount of activations scales with the amount of active validators and the limit is the active validator set divided by 64.

+Exiting validators works in the same way, with the amount of validators that can exit the Beacon Chain per day rate limited to preserve the stability of the network.